-- Conviction of a criminal offence and a sentence to imprisonment is for four years or longer.
-Then, it prevents the applicant from reaching the good character requirement.
+- Conviction of a criminal offence and a sentence to imprisonment for four years or longer.
+Then, it prevents the applicant from reaching the reasonable character requirement.

-- Within 24 months after making the application for indefinite leave to remain, the applicant should not receive any convictions or admission of liability.
+- Within 24 months of applying for indefinite leave to remain, the applicant should not receive any convictions or admission of liability.
 A crime is punishable with a non-custodial sentence or gains from court disposal recorded in their criminal record.

 The requirement of good character

-The applicant should not have any issues that would be detrimental to the public interest.
+The applicant should not have any issues detrimental to the public interest.
 That is an addition to the need for good character.
 Those issues include character conduct, personal history, employment record and associations.
 Thus, the decision-maker is allowed to use a broader range of discretion.
-He may also potentially refuse the application on the ground not explicitly stated in the Immigration Rules.
+He may also refuse the application on the ground not explicitly stated in the Immigration Rules.